Transgender Erotica Awards: History

 The 2014 awards were once again hosted by Jujubee at the Beyond the Stars Palace on February 16, 2014, with the after party hosted the following evening at The Dragonfly in Hollywood.
-New notable sponsors included XXX, Trans500, The Stockroom, Shemale.com, and Fame Dollars.
+New sponsors included XXX, Trans500, The Stockroom, Shemale.com, and Fame Dollars.
 Judges included AVN award winning performer Christian, Frank of Franks-Tgirlworld, and Centurian owner Hanna Rodgers.

 With the announcement of the 7th annual award show, Grooby renamed the organization from the Tranny Awards to the Transgender Erotica Awards.
 Despite the continued common usage of terms such as "shemale" and "tranny" in modern pornography, the response to the event's rebranding effort has "largely been positive."

 The 2015 awards were hosted by Jujubee at The Avalon on February 15, 2015, with the after party hosted the following evening at Bardot in Hollywood.
-New notable sponsors included Dr. Sinclair, GameLink, and LELO.
+New sponsors included Dr. Sinclair, GameLink, and LELO.
 Judges included AVN award winning performer Ashley Blue, FTM icon Buck Angel, and XCritic writer Dr. Jay.

 The 2016 awards were continued with the same formula and were once again hosted by Jujubee at The Avalon with the event moving to the first weekend in March.
 New judges included comedian Jim Norton and FTM Performer Eddie Wood.
 Changes this year included splitting the Best Non-TS Performer into both Male and Female categories, with Kink.com and Grooby Productions performer Mona Wales being the inaugural winner in Best Non-TS Female.
 New award, Best Industry Professional went to Mark Kernes, longtime writer for AVN (magazine).
 Ts Madison was presented in person with a Lifetime Achievement, as was early Grooby photographer The Commander.
 Performer Kimberly Devine received a posthumous Lifetime Achievement Award presented by Wendy Williams.

 The 2017 awards were hosted by Ts Madison as the mistress of ceremonies.
 This year was the first three-day event weekend in March at the Avalon in Hollywood, California.
 New judges included content producers Tarantino XXX and Vito Soho, in addition to transgender adult star Wendy Summers.
 Lifetime Achievement Award winner recipients were Wendy Williams and Natassia Dreams.